mcpaprota/SpectralWaves.jl/README.md

 julia> using SteadyWaves
 ```

-Currently adding to Julia registry.
+Currently adding to Julia registries.

 ## Documentation